uwgraphics/VisSnacks/content/tutorials/1-what-is-vis/index.md

 Creating a visualization is about making those choices for a design so that the result is effective for the task... but how can you choose wisely?

 Part of it is trial and error.
 Sorry.
-But, this is why we emphasize prototype and critique so much.
+We learn by examples.
+Reflecting on examples that we make (prototyping), and examining examples of others carefully (critique).

 But there are things we can use that can hopefully help us make better choices.
 Some examples (which are, of course, things we'll study in class):

-+ *Principles of Design* - General ideas on how to make things that are "nice" visually and communicate effectively.
-These principles are the same if you're designing a visualization, a web page, your resume, ... - so they are good principles to learn!
 + *Principles of Visualization* - Over time, people in the field have gotten some ideas about what works and what doesn't.
 Sometimes, this folklore is made up and may not be true.
 Other times, it comes from experience or has been proven by experiments.
 + *Principles of Perception* - Understanding how people see (as in how the visual system works and how the brain interprets images) provides a lot of useful clues as to what designs will (and won't) work.
++ *Principles of Visual Design* - General ideas on how to make things that are "nice" visually and communicate effectively.
+These principles are the same if you're designing a visualization, a web page, your resume, ... - so they are good principles to learn!
 + *Examples* - Looking at existing examples - both good and bad - can help us.
 Sometimes, we can gain intuitions so we can make new designs.
 Other times, standard solutions provide us with answers, or at least a starting point.

 ## But what about implementation?